Deadlybhoot/CollaborateX/README.md

 # CollaborateX

-CollaborateX is a collaborative platform designed to enhance team productivity by enabling users to plan, create, and edit workspaces in real-time.
+CollaborateX is a powerful all-in-one workspace designed to help individuals and teams organize their work, thoughts, and ideas.
+It is a versatile tool that combines note-taking, task management, and collaboration features.

 ![Screenshot (4)](https://github.com/user-attachments/assets/5641747e-d05e-4145-b878-dac69049fb37)